marco-zambardi/quick-start/first_sign_in.md

-# First Login
+# First Sign In

-In order to login to your Contactplan instance, just open your browser and type the following URL:
+In order to sign in to Contactplan, just open your browser and type the following URL:

 [https://cplan.contactlab.it](https://cplan.contactlab.it)